Skip to main content

 Biography

-LaShandra Sullivan is a cultural anthropologist whose research focuses on relations with land and landscapes, racialized and gendered labor, queer politics, and property.
-Much of this work centers on collaborations with activists who contest historical and ongoing oppression through myriad forms of protest—both formal and informal, spectacular and quotidian.
+LaShandra Sullivan is a cultural anthropologist whose research focuses on land and property, racialized and gendered labor, and LGBTQ+ politics.
 Sullivan’s current research centers on ethnographic and archival research in Mississippi and Brazil.
 She studies practices of land holding and relations to property in her home state of Mississippi, as well as LGBTQ+ activism in the state.
 She also conducts ethnographic research with Black and LGBTQ+ activists in Rio de Janeiro.
 She published a book in 2023 based on prior fieldwork with Indigenous land activists in Mato Grosso do Sul, Brazil titled Unsettling Agribusiness: Indigenous Protests and Land Conflict in Brazil.

 2023 Unsettling Agribusiness: Indigenous Protests and Land Conflict in Brazil.
 Lincoln: University of Nebraska Press.